 It’s also important for us to invite you, the members of our community, into a participatory budgeting process.
 We will also host two virtual public hearings to provide an opportunity for direct feedback from the public about what’s important to you and what you’d like to see in our final budget.
 Please join us from 6 to 8 p.m. on Wednesday, May 20 or Wednesday, May 27.
 Dates and times are subject to change, so keep an eye on the County’s website and social media for any updates.

 I hope that you will be able to join the conversation to make your voice heard during this turning point in our community’s story.
 In preparation, you can review my proposed executive budget here.
-You can also submit written comments or suggestions about the proposed budget through this online form.

 The fiscal challenges ahead of us are extraordinary.
 But I am committed to leaning into Multnomah County’s core values of equity, safety, trust and belonging to both guide our most difficult choices and shape our work in the year ahead.